 In September 2015, Massenet announced she was stepping down from her role at Net-a-Porter Group, an announcement that came just weeks ahead of the company's merger with Italian e-commerce giant Yoox Group.
 “My entrepreneurial drive is as strong today as it always has been, and my passion for innovation will continue to be my greatest guide in business,” said the entrepreneur in a statement.
 After leaving Net-a-Porter, Massenet spent the next few months focusing on her role as chair of the British Fashion Council, to which she was appointed in 2013.

-Nearly a year and a half after her departure from Net-a-Porter, the entrepreneur confirmed she would be joining fashion e-commerce platform Farfetch as non executive co-chairman.
+In February 2017 the entrepreneur confirmed she would be joining fashion e-commerce platform Farfetch as non executive co-chairman.
 “I’m so excited to be jumping back in.
 This is the space I know and love.
 For me it is about — and it always have been — celebrating fashion, serving the consumers and following the consumers," Massenet told BoF at the time.
 “The landscape has changed so much in e-commerce over the last 20 years.
 In order to succeed in e-commerce today you have to be more of a platform.
 And rather than starting something from scratch, it’s much better to join the expert in the area.”

 In 2009, Massenet was awarded an MBE, and in January 2016 she was made a Dame Commander of the Order of the British Empire; both awards were in recognition of her contributions to the UK fashion and retail industries.